defectus/glutton/README.md

     notifier: NilNotifier # choice of `NilNotifier`, `SMTPNotifier`
     saver: SimpleFileSystemSaver # choice of `SimpleFileSystemSaver`, `DatabaseSaver`
     # SimpleFileSystemSaver settings
-    output_folder: glutton # lcoation to which request are saved
+    output_folder: glutton # location to which request are saved
     base_name: glutton_%d # name of request files (supports single numeric counter variable)
     # SMTPNotifier settings
     smtp_server: smtp.gmail.com
-    smtp_port: 25
+    smtp_port: 25 # for gmail use 587
-    smtp_use_tls: true
+    smtp_use_tls: true # gmail requires TLS
     smtp_from: your@email.address
     smtp_to: target@email.address
-    smtp_password:
+    smtp_password:  # for gmail, configure your account to allow unsecured connection
     token_key: 01234567890 # a key to use to encrypt access tokens, if enabled
     use_token: false
     sql_driver: postgres # if configured to use the `DatabaseSaver`